omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

                 - class based views take this into account with the models get_aboslute_url

 Functionality to add:
-- ?add user authentication check to movements list?
-        - or just hide movements list sidebar button from base_generic.html if not authenticated
 - change date added/created fields on all models to datetime fields to allow for most accurate tracking
         - will require reset of database and changing of mainsite_workouts to put datetime instead of just date.
         - will also likely require change of movements_list instance completed dates.